weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## What you will need to complete this guide ##

 This getting started guide is self contained.
 You will use Weave, Docker and Amazon ECS.
-We make use of the
+We also make use of the
 [Amazon Web Services (AWS) CLI tool](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) to manage and access AWS.
-You will need to have a valid [Amazon Web Services](http://aws.amazon.com) account, and the AWS CLI setup and configured before working through this getting started guide.
+You will need a valid [Amazon Web Services](http://aws.amazon.com) account, and have the AWS CLI setup and configured before working through this guide.
 Amazon provides an extensive guide on how to setup the
 [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).